spyder-ide/loghub/README.rst

 **Important**

-Because of git api rate limitations it is advised to always use authentication by either access token or user and password.
+Because of the Github API rate limitations it is advised to always use authentication by either access token or user and password.